Aisha2022-coder/social-media-app/README.md

 - **User Profiles**
   - View user profiles
-  - Upload profile pictures (stored on Cloudinary)
+  - Upload profile pictures (Cloudinary)

 - **Follow/Unfollow**
-  - Follow and unfollow other users
+  - Follow and unfollow users
   - Followers and following lists

 - **Post Creation**
-  - Authenticated users can create posts with text and media
+  - Authenticated users can create posts with text and media (images/videos)
-  - Support for images and videos (stored on Cloudinary)
-  - Media optimization and transformation
+  - Media stored and optimized on Cloudinary

 - **Timeline Feed**
   - See posts from users you follow, sorted by newest first
   - Display media content with optimized loading

+- **Explore Page**
+  - Discover all posts and suggested users

-- **Suggested Users**
+- **Notifications**
-  - Get suggestions for new users to follow
+  - Like, comment, and follow notifications

-- **Clean UI**
+- **Responsive UI**
-  - Responsive, modern design using shadcn/ui and Tailwind CSS
+  - Modern design using shadcn/ui and Tailwind CSS
-  - Optimized image loading with Next.js Image component
+  - Mobile-friendly navigation with animated hamburger menu and gradient slider

 ---